 - The involved object of a cognition is the main object that the cognition engages itself with.

 Then the explicit apprehension ascertains both the body and a person.
-In doing so, it decisively excludes apprehending something else that is an imputation on the body, such as its impermanence.
+In doing so, it decisively excludes apprehending anything else that is an imputation on the body, such as its impermanence.
 In the first moment, then, the involved object of the cognition is the body and in the second moment the involved objects are both the body and the person.
 This is the case despite the fact that the combination of the body and person as an imputation on it is the focal object and appearing object of both moments of the explicit apprehension.

 The same analysis applies to seeing a nonstatic object and its nonstaticness (impermanence) or its motion.
 For instance, in the first moment of seeing a car pass by, our explicit apprehension ascertains the car; and in the second moment, when it has moved, it ascertains both the car and its motion.
 Nevertheless, while the car is passing by, the car and its motion do not exist independently of each other.

 In the case of non-conceptual cognition of voidness, an object and its voidness also do not exist independently of each other.
 When seeing the object, in the first moment we ascertain the object.
 In the second moment we ascertain both the object and the impossible way of existing that is projected on it.
 In the third moment, with the correct and decisive understanding that this impossible way of existing does not correspond to anything real, we cut off all appearances of both the object and this impossible way of existing.
 We apprehend only its voidness – the total absence of this impossible way of existing.
 In this case, cognition of voidness relies on an immediately preceding cognition of its basis for imputation, namely the object, but does not occur with simultaneous cognition of its basis.